vwt604/GlassWalls/README.md

 # GlassWalls

-GlassWalls is a platform that helps home finders make an informed decision on their next move.
-A user can browse and create reviews for apartments and neighbourhoods, review metrics such as property ratings and landlord approval rates, and save properties to their favourites list.
-An interactive choropleth map helps identify highly rated neighbourhoods and has options to filter properties by their rating.
+GlassWalls helps home finders make an informed decision on their next move.
+Users can browse and create reviews for apartments and neighbourhoods, review metrics such as property ratings and landlord approval rates, and save properties to their favourites list.
+An interactive choropleth map helps identify highly rated neighbourhoods and marks properties by rating.

 # Final Product